examLing/examling/HOWTO.md

 Copy this code and, optionally, save it somewhere secure to use later.
 Paste it over the text that says `<AUTH CODE HERE>` in the chunk below.
 Be sure to delete the `<` and `>`; only your authentication code should be within the quotes.
-Then run the code chunk to install rexamsll.
+Then run the code chunk to install examling.

 ```
 library(devtools)
-install_github("examLing/rexamsll", ref = "main",
+install_github("examLing/examling", ref = "main",
                auth_token = "<AUTH CODE HERE>")
 ```

-To check that rexamsll was installed properly, run the following code chunk and make sure there are no errors.
+To check that examling was installed properly, run the following code chunk and make sure there are no errors.

 ```
-library(rexamsll)
+library(examling)
 ```

 # 2 Generate `.Rmd` Files from Google Sheets

-`rexamsll` allows you to conveniently write your test questions in a Google Sheets document and then import them into `.Rmd` files for use with the `exams` package.
+`examling` allows you to conveniently write your test questions in a Google Sheets document and then import them into `.Rmd` files for use with the `exams` package.